Dental Records – who is entitled to access them?

 Deceased Patient’s Records

-The Access to Health Records Act (1990) allows access to records to two defined categories, namely:
+The Access to Health Records Act (1990) allows access to dental records to two defined categories, namely:

 1. The patient’s personal representative, namely the executor of the will or administrator of the estate;